RasaHQ/REI/README.md

-# RASA X Simple Installer (RSI)
+# RASA Ephermal Installer (REI)

-RSI will help you to get an easy way to run and test RASA X / RASA OSS on your local workstation with a breeze.
+REI will help you to get an easy way to run and test RASA X / RASA OSS on your local workstation with a breeze.

-## How does RSI manage the installation
+## How does REI manage the installation

-RSI installs KIND as Platform to run RASA X / OSS Helmchart on top.
+REI installs KIND as Kubernetes (k8s) Platform and install RASA rasactl to deploy managed RASA X / OSS on top.

-RSI will check Requirments and install for the supported OS:
+REI will check Requirments and install for the supported OS:

 - Docker
 - kubectl
 - helm
 - kind
-- RASA X official Helmchart
+- rasactl

 ### Requirements